cp-algorithms/cp-algorithms/src/algebra/module-inverse.md

 ## Definition

 A [modular multiplicative inverse](http://en.wikipedia.org/wiki/Modular_multiplicative_inverse) of an integer $a$ is an integer $x$ such that $a \cdot x$ is congruent to $1$ modular some modulus $m$.
-To write it in a formal way: we want to find an interger $x$ so that
+To write it in a formal way: we want to find an integer $x$ so that
 $$a \cdot x \equiv 1 \mod m.$$
 We will also denote $x$ simply with $a^{-1}$.